NCAR/lrose-examples/tests/CIJenkins/README_CI_JENKINS.md

 }
 ```

-The problem is jenkins user doesn't have permission to contact the docker daemon.
+## STUCK HERE: The problem is jenkins user doesn't have permission to contact the docker daemon.

 ```
 docker exec -it 0a8499c63e904274fca49b7c42112e5418da8ae030e2a42e6d0d4d67591170ce  bash